Part D: Procedure for dealing with professional conduct or suitability concerns (Fitness to Practise)

 6.3.2 whether the views of external consultants/practitioners from the relevant professional body should be sought, and if so to contact the relevant external bodies if required.

-6.4 Within 10 working days of receipt of the Investigating Officer’s report, the Fitness to Practise Lead should meet with the Head of School so that the Head of School can determine
+6.4.
+Within 10 working days of receipt of the Investigating Officer’s report, the Fitness to Practise Lead should meet with the Head of School (or a school professionalism panel acting on behalf of the Head of School) so that the Head of School (or school professionalism panel) can determine

 6.4.1. that there are no Fitness to Practise concerns, in which case no records shall be retained unless the School is required to do so by Professional, Statutory and Regulatory Body requirements; or